rspec/rspec-metagem/Upgrade.markdown

     ./.rspec
     ~/.rspec

-### Bones
+### Rake task

-Bones produces a handy little Rakefile to provide several services including running specs.
-The current version (3.4.7) still assumes RSpec-1.
-To bring its Rakefile into conformance with RSpec-2 a few changes are necessary.
+A few things changed in the Rake task used to run specs:

-1. The require line has changed to `require 'spec/rake/spectask'`
+1. The file in which it is defined changed from `spec/rake/spectask` to `rspec/core/rake_task`

 2. The `spec_opts` accessor has been deprecated in favor of `rspec_opts`.
 Also, the `rspec` command no longer supports the `--options` command line option